 A blood sample is taken from a vein in the arm by needle or by heel prick for infants

-TORCH is an acronym for a group of four infectious diseases that may cause illness in pregnant women and may cause birth defects in their newborns.
-The test is a screen for the presence of any of the antibodies to these infections.
-Confirmation of an active infection may require more specific tests.
+TORCH is an acronym for a group of various infectious diseases that may cause illness in pregnant women and may cause birth defects in their newborns.
+The original TORCH acronym stands for Toxoplasma, Rubella, CMV, Herpes Simplex Virus and the test is a screen for the presence of any of the antibodies to these infections.
+However, this acronym is now outdated, as all these tests are not necessarily and routinely performed and additional and more specific tests may actually be requested to confirm the presence of an active infection.

 The following tests make up the TORCH panel: